 Do you have questions about certain topics or ideas before the meeting?
 Maybe you need a specific answer from a person or a few people about last quarter’s strategies.

-You have several options for starting a line of communication within Microsoft Teams, and all of them are faster and easier than delving into your email inbox.
+With Microsoft teams for meetings, you have several options for starting a line of communication, and all of them are faster and easier than delving into your email inbox.

 Instead, you can: